-- Final payment, at the conclusion of the process.
+- Final payment at the conclusion of the process.

-The initial retainer fee charged is a percentage of total first-year compensation for the role and is provided before any work begins.
+The initial retainer fee charged is a percentage of the total first-year compensation for the role and is provided before any work begins.

-Benefits of retained search
+The benefits of retained search

-This option also removes the need for public advertising, something that businesses may want to avoid for crucial positions — maintaining confidentiality is often imperative in these situations.
+- Eliminate the need for advertising: A retained executive search also removes the need for public advertising, something that businesses may want to avoid for crucial positions — maintaining confidentiality is often imperative in these situations.
 Companies can choose to make the search public and advertise accordingly, but the talent acquisition firm will screen any direct applicants attracted by that promotion.

 Potential drawbacks of retained search